damiancipolat/js-repo-versions/README.md

-# js-versions-projects

 ## What is it?
 This tool was created so that we can handle different javascript project repositories in a gitlab repository.
+The idea of this project is that we can see from a single view, the different versions that we work on our projects.
+With this tool we can improve the administration and passage of versions.

 ## How to use?
 This tool was created so that we can handle different javascript project repositories in a gitlab repository.